Javier-varez/rusty-boy/README.md

 In summary, we will need:
 - The `Playdate SDK`.
-- The [`crank`](https://github.com/pd-rs/crank) tool to build the Playdate game.
-- A copy of the `ARM GNU toolchain` that is present in your path.
 - A nightly `Rust` compiler, which is required by [`crankstart`](https://github.com/pd-rs/crankstart.git).
 - The `SDL2` libraries, used for the host builds of `Rusty Boy`.